canonical/spark-k8s-bundle/README.md

 For information on security features and the use of cryptography, see the [Security explanation](https://charmhub.io/spark-k8s-bundle/docs/e-security) page.

-Security issues in the Charmed Apache Spark K8s bundle can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Charmed Apache Spark can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

 ## Contributing

-Canonical welcomes contributions to the Charmed Apache Spark bundle.
+Canonical welcomes contributions to Charmed Apache Spark.
 Please check out our [contribution guidelines](python/CONTRIBUTING.md) if you're interested in contributing to the solution.
 If you truly enjoy working on open-source projects like this one and you would like to be part of the OSS revolution, please don't forget to check out the [career opportunities](https://canonical.com/careers/all) we have at [Canonical](https://canonical.com/).

 ## License

-The Charmed Apache Spark bundle is free software, distributed under the Apache Software License, version 2.0.
+The Charmed Apache Spark is free software, distributed under the Apache Software License, version 2.0.

 See [LICENSE](LICENSE) for more information.